San Jose Courthouse, Courtroom 5 - 4th Floor

 |Civil Case Docketing & Docket Corrections||Susie Barrera

 |Criminal Case Docketing||Cita Escolano||408-535-5391|

 |Email for Proposed Orders:||NCpo@cand.uscourts.gov|

 Email for PDF Follow-Ups and

 and Criminal Docket Corrections:

 About Magistrate Judge Nathanael Cousins

-Before joining the Department of Justice, he was an associate and then partner in the Chicago office of Kirkland & Ellis, and before that an associate in the Los Angeles office of Greenberg Glusker.
-At these firms he litigated civil and criminal cases in state and federal trial and appellate courts, with an emphasis on cases involving antitrust, class actions, and investment fraud.
-He also served for many years as pro bono class counsel on behalf of the inmates in an Illinois state prison.
+Immediately before joining the Department of Justice, he worked as a civil litigation associate and then partner in the Chicago office of Kirkland & Ellis, and before that he was a litigation associate in the Los Angeles office of Greenberg Glusker.
+His civil litigation cases focused on antitrust, class actions, consumer fraud, securities fraud, and civil rights.
+He was pro bono class counsel for inmates at an Illinois state prison.

 Judge Cousins graduated from the University of California, Hastings College of the Law.
 After law school, he clerked for the Hon.
 F.A.
 Little, Jr., Chief Judge of the U.S. District Court, Western District of Louisiana.
 He received his undergraduate degree in political science from Stanford.
 While in school, he studied abroad in Russia and the Netherlands.